roseTech/storycoder.dev/Across_The_Ocean/Across_The_Ocean_Story.md

 place far away from everyone else, as often as possible.
 Reaching their secret place was not a task for the faint-hearted:

-- The first part was an almost impenetrable maze of twining plants 🌱.
+1. an almost impenetrable maze of twining plants 🌱.
 Xayah took the lead on this.
 It took them 165 seconds, to get through the maze.

-- The second part was tricky lair with lots of sharp rocks 🪨.
+2. a tricky lair with lots of sharp rocks 🪨.
 Yago could always remember all the dangerous spots, it took them 41 seconds to get through the lair.

-- The third part, a landscape full of black and white smokers 🌋, some of them which had to be avoided at all cost.
+3. a landscape full of black and white smokers 🌋, some of them which had to be avoided at all cost.
 Zuri was leading and it took them another 223 seconds.

 How many seconds did it take Xayah, Yago and Zuri to meet at their secret sea meadow?
 How many minutes, rounded up?

+Hints

-- Hint 1: Use the plus operator (+) to add the three seconds
+1. Use the plus operator (+) to add the three seconds
-- Hint 2: A minute consists of 60 seconds
+2. A minute consists of 60 seconds
-- Hint 3: Rounding up can be done with a ceil function
+3. Rounding up can be done with a ceil function

 ## Chapter 2 - God Rays Upon the Seabed